Chuka-J-Uzo/NoSQL_GUI_Project_IUBH/README.md

 ### Files contained in our App directory

-`main.py`: This is the main file for your Flask application.
-It contains the code for defining our Flask routes and handling HTTP requests and responses.
+`Retail_runner.py`: This is the main file that contains the code that allows us run Tkinter GUI and use Mongo Interactively in it.

 `README.md`: This is a markdown file that provides documentation and instructions on how to use the application.

-`templates/`: This is a directory that contains the HTML templates for this application.

 `docker-compose.yml`: This is a YAML config file that defines the MongoDB database container that should be run in our Docker environment.

-`queries.md`: This is a markdown file that contains sample queries that can be run on our MongoDB database.

 `requirements.txt`: This is a file that lists the Python packages that are required for our application to run.
 It contains some dependencies that pymongo requires to run.
 ## How to Use this Application: